seanfisk/mastering-eos/manual/remote-access/windows/file-transfer.rst

 Files can be transferred on the command line using a utility called SCP, implemented in PuTTY through a command called ``pscp``.
 Because ``pscp`` uses PuTTY for authentication, if you have set up :ref:`win-ssh-keys`, you will not have to type any passwords.
 SCP stands for *Secure Copy* and works very similar to the GNU/Linux ``cp`` command, except that it can also transfer files across the network.
 Make sure you are familiar with the operation of ``cp`` before using SCP.

-PuTTY's commands are not added to the Windows :wikipedia:`Path <PATH_%28variable%29>` by default.
+PuTTY's commands are not added to the Windows :envvar:`Path` by default.
 To add them to the :envvar:`Path`, open Windows PowerShell from the Start Menu and run the following command.
 If you installed PuTTY to a non-default location, you will need to change it in the command below.

 .. code-block:: powershell